playframework/play-slick/docs/manual/working/scalaGuide/main/sql/slick/PlaySlickMigrationGuide.md

 ## Database configuration

-In Slick 2.1 (and earlier) you used to configure Slick datasources exactly like you would configure Play JDBC datasources.
-This is no longer the case with Slick 3, and the following configuration will in fact be simply ignored by Play Slick:
+With the past releases of Slick Play (which used Slick 2.1 or earlier), you used to configure Slick datasources exactly like you would configure Play JDBC datasources.
+This is no longer the case, and the following configuration will in fact be ignored by this new release of the Play Slick module:

 ```conf
 db.default.driver=org.h2.Driver